bitnami/charts/bitnami/tensorflow-resnet/README.md

 <!--- app-name: TensorFlow ResNet -->

-# Bitnami package for TensorFlow ResNet
+# Bitnami Secure Images Helm chart for TensorFlow ResNet

 TensorFlow ResNet is a client utility for use with TensorFlow Serving and ResNet models.